 It’s highly likely your bank just doesn’t understand your personal circumstances or the complexity of what you are trying to do.
-So let us talk to them on your behalf and look at the other options including preparing your application in a way that will help the approval chances.
-We have a great strike rate of getting approvals and often it’s how something is prepared or the sending of your application to the right lender.
+So let us talk to them on your behalf and look at the other options including preparing your application in a way that will help your approval chances.
+We have a great strike rate of getting approvals and often it’s how something is prepared, or the sending of your application to the right lender.

 I am self-employed and my financials are not up to date, can you still help?